seasons0607/NICER_analysis/README.md

 - The GTI-divided spectra and response files are in <code>/ObsID/analysis/spec/block_Number</code>.
 If there is only one GTI in the ObsID, the GTI-divided spectra are not extracted.

 ## Enviroment
+This code can be runned with Python 3 and Heasoft newer than 6.32.

 ## History
+2024-10-04 new version 0.0 is created.